Museum Tower (Miami)

 The Museum Tower is a high-rise office building located in the Government Center district of Downtown Miami, Florida, United States.
 As its name implies, the building is situated across the street from HistoryMiami (and the former Miami Art Museum), which are both part of the Miami Cultural Plaza.
 The visibility of Museum Tower from I-95 provides it a valuable location.

 The building has 29 stories and stands at a height of 377 ft.
 The Museum Tower is used completely as class A office space.

-The building, still under construction, appears in a scene (at 00:45:42) from the 1986 film Superfantagenio, starring Bud Spencer.
+The building, still under construction, appears in a scene (at 00:45:42) from the 1986 film Aladdin, starring Bud Spencer.